Red, Yellow, Black, or Blue. Which color is best for your product packaging?

 To sum it up...

-Predict can give you so many more metrics than just the “area of interest” % seen.
+Neurons can give you so many more metrics than just the “area of interest” % seen.
 It can tell you the image’s cognitive demand, the amount of information the viewer has to process, and the images’ clarity, a measure of how large a portion of your image draws attention.
-Imagine the possibilities of things you can test with Predict, hint: not just your product packaging.
-To learn more about Predict and Explore, contact us today!
+Imagine the possibilities of things you can test with Neurons, hint: not just your product packaging.
+To learn more about Neurons and Explore, contact us today!

 Cited Sources: